khannasahab/beautiful-jekyll/hireme.md

 {: .box-bordered}
 **Peak Games (Android Contractor - Remote)** Feb 2019 - Present
 <br/>
-Social tech and Health tech are areas close to my heart.
-Peak games (Brainbow) is a fast growing company in brain games category.
+Peak games (Brainbow) is a fast growing company in brain games category with more than 10 Million+ downloads.
 I am part of the core Android team.
-I visited London a few times and I am working remotely.<br/><br/>Responsibilities include architecting the App, converting all the games into Dynamic bundle format, Bitrise CI/CD, A/B testing via Apptimize, day to day feature development.
-All the new development is being done in Kotlin along with Architecture components.
+Visited London a few times and I am working remotely.<br/><br/>Responsibilities:<br/>- Android team lead for 6 months when I was in London<br/>- Architecting the App for the new features <br/>- Converting all the games into Dynamic bundle format<br/>- Bitrise for CI/CD, A/B testing via Apptimize<br/>- All the new development is being done in Kotlin along with Architecture components (Introduced MVVM)<br/>- Interviewing Andriod devs

 {: .box-bordered}
 **Philips Hue (Android Engineer)** May 2017 - July 2018
 <br/>
-One of its kind and market leader in smart lights: philips hue.
-Part of the android team with core responsibility of architecting and developing Hue app.<br/><br/>Responsibilities included architecting & refactoring the app, Junit, Presenting to stakeholder, initiatives like modular architecture, adapting Kotlin, Material design etc.
+Android app to control philips hue smart lights.
+Part of the android core team.
+Responsibilities:<br/>- Architecting & refactoring the app<br/>- Junit test<br/>- Presenting to stakeholder<br/>- Initiatives like modular architecture, adapting Kotlin, Material design

 {: .box-bordered}
 **Booking.com (Android Engineer)** Apr 2016 - May 2017
 <br/>
 Part of Android team and data driven culture.
-We had a mantra in Booking, *We believe in God, rest everyone bring data*.<br/><br/>Responsibilities included Implementing Android features, Coming up with ideas to increase conversion on payment step of funnel,Interviewing Android devs, A/B Testing features and evaluating results using internal tools
+We had a mantra in Booking, *We believe in God, rest everyone bring data*.
+We used extensive A/B testing with in-house tooling.Responsibilities:<br/>- Implementing Android features<br/>- Coming up with ideas to increase conversion on payment step of funnel <br/>- Interviewing Android devs<br/>- A/B Testing features and evaluating results using internal tools

 {: .box-bordered}
 **hike messenger (Android Lead)** Aug 2014 - Mar 2016
 <br/>
 Number 1 messenger among Indian youth with more than 50 million downloads.
-I was a part of the early team and worked on various core technical areas of hike.<br/><br/>Responsibilities included Architecting a plugin based model we called *Platform* where you could run small snippets of web code on the fly, Led a team with data driven mindset and actively **interviewed** Android developers ,implemented emoji keyboard module
+I was a part of the early team and worked on various core technical areas of hike.Responsibilities:<br.>- Architecting a plugin based model we called *Platform* where you could run small snippets of web code on the fly<br/>- Led a team with data driven mindset and interviewed Android developers<br/>- implemented emoji keyboard module

 {: .box-bordered}
 **naukri.com (Android Engineer)** Sep 2012 - July 2014